Web-Affan-Farooq/Manzarri/README.md

-complete all the admin preveledges in accounts create a zustand state for storing email ,name , isadmin , is blocked , check in the header is user is admin , or not and render link for admin dashboard
+complete all the admin preveledges in accounts create a zustand state for storing email ,name , isadmin , is blocked , check in the header is user is admin , or not and render link for admin dashboard Implement header functionality.
+If user is not authorized, the header that's shown can contains options or buttons for login and signup

-The token is not assigning to the client cookies in production enviroments .
-REsolve this issue .
-All the systems are working as expected in the local production server preview but authorization is not running in the main producion enviroments
-Implement header functionality.If user is not authorized, the header that's shown can contains options or buttons for login and signup
 Learn chart.js or similar libraries for creating analytics module handover the store to ai agent .
 Agent should run the administration in the store as well as warehouse systems Create search product functionality